emilybache/Racing-Car-Katas/TDDMicroExercises/README.md

 ## A possible solution

 Here you find one of the possible solutions for the exercise: [proposed solution.] (https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/tree/master/TDDMicroExercises.ProposedSolution)
-Feels free to send your comments and questions.
+Feel free to send your comments and questions.